 As described in NISTIR 7628 and in the Government Accountability Office (GAO) Report, the smart grid is vulnerable to coordinated cyber-physical attacks.
 NIST hosted a workshop in April 2012 and a follow up workshop in April 2013 to explore CPS cybersecurity needs, with a focus on research results and real-world deployment experiences.
 The workshops concluded that assessing the impact of coordinated cyber-physical attacks to the smart grid requires expertise in cybersecurity, physical security, and the electric infrastructure.
 NIST recognizes that collaboration is critical to the effective identification of cyber and physical vulnerabilities and threats.
-The NIST Information Technology Laboratory's (ITL) Cyber-Physical System program was established to work closely with the NIST Engineering Laboratory's (EL) Cyber-Physical System program to foster that collaboration.
+The NIST Cyber-Physical Systems Program is a collaborative effort of NIST's Engineering Laboratory (EL), Information Technology Laboratory (ITL), Physical Measurement Laboratory (PML), and others.

-6.3.5 Advanced Meter Upgradeability Test Guidance
+6.3.5.
+Advanced Meter Upgradeability Test Guidance

 As electric utilities turn to Advanced Metering Infrastructures (AMIs) to promote the development and deployment of the smart grid, one aspect that can benefit from standardization is the upgradeability of smart meters.
-While many elements of smart grid installations are found on the utility side of the smart grid system, the deployment of smart meters-as a result of many American Recovery and Reinvestment Act (ARRA)-funded projects-is often what customers associate with smart grid.
+While many elements of smart grid installations are found on the utility side of the smart grid system, the deployment of smart meters is often what customers associate with smart grid.
 With the expected lifetime for a smart meter to span 10-15 years, it is critical that these devices, which will one day replace all electric meters, have the ability to upgrade the firmware and software that allows critical services and data to be exchanged between the utility and customer.
 The National Electrical Manufacturers Association (NEMA) standard SG-AMI 1-2009, "Requirements for Smart Meter Upgradeability," describes functional and security requirements for the secure upgrade-both local and remote-of smart meters.

-In July 2012, NIST developed the draft NISTIR 7823, "Advanced Metering Infrastructure Smart Meter Upgradeability Test Framework," which describes conformance test requirements that may be used voluntarily by testers and/or test laboratories to determine whether smart meters and upgrade management systems conform to the requirements of NEMA SG-AMI 1-2009.
-For each relevant requirement in NEMA SG-AMI 1-2009, the document identifies the information to be provided by the vendor to facilitate testing, and the high-level test procedures to be conducted by the tester/laboratory to determine conformance.
+In July 2012, NIST developed the draft NISTIR 7823, "Advanced Metering Infrastructure Smart Meter Upgradeability Test Framework," which describes conformance test requirements that